Elizabeth Crozer Campbell: Career in archaeology

 Campbell developed an interest in archaeology after she and Bill moved to Twentynine Palms.
 She began collecting arrowheads from nearby sand dunes while gathering firewood.
 When Bill McHaney, an old prospector who often visited their camp, told stories about Indian culture and caches of pottery, she listened and took notes.
 They would drive their trusty automobile -- "The Ship of the Desert"—into the surrounding countryside looking for archaeological sites and visiting locations that McHaney told them about.
 It was said that archaeology met Campbell's need for "intellectual effort and accomplishment" and ameliorated the lonely desert life.

 The Campbells were among the earliest archaeologists in the California desert.
 At the time (1925) virtually nothing was known about how long humans had lived in the deserts and the use of stratigraphy as a means of chronological ordering of archaeological assemblages was just beginning.

 Campbell's first monograph was published by the Southwest Museum in 1931.
-In 1932 the Campbells were appointed fellows in archaeology of the Southwest Museum and hosted a conference in Twentynine Palms on April 22–23 of that year.
+In 1932, the Campbells were appointed fellows in archaeology of the Southwest Museum and hosted a conference in Twentynine Palms on April 22–23 of that year.

 In 1933, the Campbells began their investigation of Pinto Basin.
 The area is associated with an extinct river channel and a dry lake bed.
 Campbell began consulting with geologists and paleontologists at the California Institute of Technology.
 Geologist David Scharf authored the geological chapter of the Pinto Basin report in one of the first collaborations of geologists and archaeologists.
 The artifacts from Pinto Basin were associated with the dry stream channel known as Pinto Wash and the lake bed known as Palen Dry Lake.
 This suggested that these sites were occupied during the period of time when the desert was considerably wetter.
 The Campbells argued that this wet period was not recent and presented as evidence the ground-water level being 97 feet below the surface of the surrounding arid mountain ranges.
 Starting with the Pinto Basin report, and for all research after, Campbell collaborated and consulted with well-known professionals in the fields of geology, paleontology, and archaeology.
 This increased her professional status and standing with the archaeological community.

 In early 1934, the Campbells collected artifacts from the high shorelines of Silver Lake playa (the northern basin of Lake Mojave) and in 1935 they collected from the shorelines of Soda Lake playa (the southern basin of Lake Mojave).
-Campbell stated she and Bill wanted to become experts in playa culture.
+She stated she and Bill wanted to become experts in playa culture.
 Campbell believed that most ancient sites would be located in the Great Basin.